Is Yeast Gluten Free? Everything You Need to Know

 Gluten-Free Foods with Yeast

-Okay, so if you’re still vibing with yeast after all that, there are a few ways to work it into a gluten-free diet without derailing your efforts to avoid things like wheat and starch.
+Okay, so if you’re still vibing with yeast after all that, there are a few ways to work it into a gluten-free diet without derailing your efforts to avoid things like wheat, grains, and starch.

 Many dairy products contain small amounts of yeast and achieve distinctive flavors, textures, and health properties as a result.

-Yogurt is a great example of a unique product containing both live bacteria and yeast, both of which can be controlled by the body’s immune system to prevent any issues.
+Yogurt is a great example of a unique product containing a mixture of both live bacteria and yeast, both of which can be controlled by the body’s immune system to prevent any issues.